Stanford University

 • Faculty, staff, and postdocs are required to notify Stanford, via Health Check, if they test positive for SARS-CoV-2 (the COVID-19 virus).
 This requirement is in place for those who were on campus within the previous two weeks or are expected to be on campus.
 When completing Health Check, please report your last date on campus, buildings visited, potential high-risk close contacts and date of contact, as well as your test and symptom information.

-• Visitors and vendors who test positive for COVID-19, within 10 days of being onsite, must complete the General COVID-19 Case Reporting Form.
+• Students, visitors, and vendors must complete the General COVID-19 Case Reporting Form if they test positive for COVID-19, within 10 days of being onsite.

 Close Contact Notification